 You believe in the process, an established road map.
-You have a great ability to go from point A to point B and so on.
+You have an impressive ability to go from point A to point B, and so on.
 You might say something like, “What process did you follow?” or “Where is the project plan?”

 What others need to know about you: Be sure to show you what steps were taken.
-If others want to deviate from the process they need to demonstrate to you that the new way has been thought through.
+If others want to deviate from the process, they need to show you that the new way has been thought through.
 They need to show you the logic behind the decision and explain what is remaining the same.

 3.)
 You might be a natural ‘Quick Start’ if (this is the big idea person):